mariohernandez/mariohernandezio/src/blog/vitejs.md

 ---
 Recently I worked on a large Drupal project that needed to migrate its design system from Patternlab to Storybook.
 I knew switching design systems also meant switching front-end build tools.
 The obvious choice seemed to be Webpack, but as I looked deeper into build tools, I discovered [ViteJS](https://vitejs.dev){target=_blank rel=noopener}.

-Vite is considered the _Next Generation Frontend Tooling_, and when tested, we were extremely impressed not only with how fast Vite is, but also with its plugins ecosystem and its community support.
-Vite is relatively new, but it is pretty solid and very well maintained.
+Vite is considered the _Next Generation Frontend Tooling_, and when tested, we were extremely impressed not only with how fast Vite is, but also with its plugin's ecosystem and its community support.
+Vite is relatively new, but it is solid and very well maintained.
 [Learn more about Vite](https://vitejs.dev/guide/){target=_blank rel=noopener}.

 <span class="callout">
-Configuring automation for a front-end project is a very involved process, which makes this a pretty long blog post.
+Configuring automation for a front-end project is a very involved process, which makes this a long blog post.
 On the bright side, the topics and configurations covered in this post make for a solid foundation on automating your Drupal theme.
 </span>

 The topics covered in this post can be broken down in two categories: